avojarot/replicated_log/README.md

 ### Master Server (http://localhost:8000)
 #### POST /messages

-Description: Add a message and replicate it.
+Description: Add a message with a specified write_concern and replicate it to Secondaries.

 Request Body:

 ```
 {
-  "content": "Your message here"
+  "content": "Your message here",
+  "write_concern": 2
 }

 ```
 #### GET /messages